BenRomeu/ML_Wine_Quality/ML Model Explanation.md

 ### Random Forest

 Random forests are an ensemble learning method for classification, regression and other tasks that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees.
-Random decision forests correct for decision trees habit of overfitting to their training set.
+Random decision forests correct for decision trees’ habit of overfitting to their training set.

 The training algorithm for random forests applies the general technique of bootstrap aggregating, or bagging, to tree learners.
 Given a training set X with responses Y, bagging repeatedly selects a random sample with replacement of the training set.
 After training, predictions for unseen samples can be made by averaging the predictions from all the individual regression trees or by taking the majority vote in the case of decision trees